 Is Upgrading the Storage Easy?

 This depends on your level of computer experience.
-If you’re familiar with tinkering around with hardware then it’s super easy once you know what you’re dealing with.
+If you’re familiar with tinkering around with hardware then it’s super easy to upgrade the storage on the Geo Flex 2 in 1.
+But it helps to know what you’re dealing with.
 Fortunately, this is something I’ve just done and I can guide you through what you’ll need and how to do it.

 If you’re not familiar with playing with computer hardware, or don’t want to take the risk, you should be able to find someone locally who doesn’t mind reading this article to find what they need and performing the task for you.